 Please stop telling me that because I am covered by the blood of Jesus that I am fine.
 This will be the topic of this Thursday's blog post so I am not going to go too far into this right now.
 What I do want to say for now is that ignoring health warnings because you are a Christian is not only reckless and potentially harmful (and potentially deadly) it is sinful.
 Matthew 4:7 says “Jesus said to him, “Again it is written, ‘You shall not put the Lord your God to the test.’”
 The belief that God can protect us is not the same thing as being reckless for the sake of not wanting to be inconvenienced by a pandemic.

 This is new for most of us.
 Over the next few weeks, I want to encourage us to practice being patient with each other.
 This is a first for many people so we don’t necessarily know how to respond to this new normal.
 We will make choices that we wish we didn’t and choices we are glad we did.
 The stress of this situation will bring out and/or exacerbate mental health symptoms we may not have felt before.
 Feeling different, feeling scared, and feeling alone does not make us bad people, bad Christians, bad friends.
 It makes us human.

 As we go forward I would also encourage you to visit us on Facebook.
 We will be ramping up what and how often we post on social media in the hopes of being an encouragement and as a safe place to connect with others who are struggling.
 If you have questions you want to ask but don’t want to do it publicly, you can email Nate through firstname.lastname@example.org and your question will be kept anonymous.

 You are not alone.
 We are in this together.

 You are loved!

-We work to serve those who struggle with their mental health by breaking down the stigma of mental illness in our churches and our communities through faith based support.
+Serving those who struggle with their mental health by breaking down the stigma surrounding mental health in our churches and our communities through faith-based support and equipping leaders.